How to Build Your First Capsule From Scratch

 What is a Capsule Wardrobe?

-A capsule wardrobe, typically, includes a total 30-40 items of clothing that are worn over a season or a few months period of time.
-It is recommended that no more than four different capsule wardrobes are created per year (one per season).
+A capsule wardrobe, typically, includes a total of 30-40 items of clothing that are worn over a season or a few months’ period of time.
+It is recommended that no more than four different capsule wardrobes are created per year, one per season.
 The number of capsule wardrobes depends on your lifestyle and the climate where you live.

-A capsule wardrobe is a similar approach, where the current items in your closet are severely cut down to only the pieces of clothing that you truly need.
+A capsule wardrobe is a similar approach, with the current items in your closet severely cut down to only the pieces of clothing you truly need.
 Every piece is something current that you love and feel confident wearing.

-You tend to wear your favorites pieces over and over again, so why not eliminate the ones you rarely wear?
+You tend to wear your favorite pieces over and over again, so why not eliminate the ones you rarely wear?

 Less can be more.
 Minimalism is important, not just in fashion, but in life.
 You can reach your goals much more easily with less standing in front of you (physically and mentally).
 If that’s not reason enough, here are some other ways you could benefit from dressing with less.